SwissDataScienceCenter/renku/docs/user/firststeps.rst

     git push

-The data file can be opened from Jupyter Lab by going to the **Files** tab and traversing the ``data`` folder.
+The data file can be opened from JupyterLab by going to the **Files** tab and traversing the ``data`` folder.

 Opening the file, we can see it contains *todo todo todo*.